MotaZorrilla/Zona5/.qwen/PROJECT_SUMMARY.md

   - Created unit tests for Message and Repository models
   - Added feature tests for Message and Repository controllers
   - Implemented proper testing structure with database migrations
+- **Project Documentation**:
+  - Consolidated multiple markdown files into a single DOCUMENTO_CONSOLIDADO.md
+  - Maintained README.md as the primary project entry point
+  - Updated project documentation to reflect current state and progress
+- **Migration and Seeding**:
+  - Successfully executed complete database migration with all seeders
+  - Fixed PositionSeeder to include all necessary positions for lodge members
+  - Updated MessagesTableSeeder to handle potential null values
+  - Included all 34 lodge-specific seeders in the main DatabaseSeeder
+  - Created complete database with all lodges, members, dignitaries, and system configurations

 ## Current Plan
 1. [DONE] Implement complete message system with inbox/archived/deleted functionality